 - Explore the long journey our food takes through our digestive system with our fun DIY activity!

-- We put together a bunch of fun jellybean activities to celebrate National Jellybean Day!
+- We put together a bunch of fun (and yummy) jellybean activities!

 - Extract the DNA from a strawberry with this fun STEM experiment!